Working Papers

 Exchange Rate Pass-through and Expenditure-Switching Revisited (Job Market Paper) under Census Bureau Project #2874.

-Conventional wisdom is that low pass-through of exchange rate movements into trade prices dampens the response of trade quantities to exchange rates.
-If true, exchange rates lose their expenditure-switching power and allocative role.
-In this paper, I demonstrate and explain the opposite result.
-Using confidential US micro-data and a macroeconometric technique applied to panel data, I show that quantity-exchange rate elasticities are similar across high and low pass-through environments.
-In essence, the low pass-through environment displays a higher import demand (quantity-price) elasticity than the high pass-through environment.
-I then propose and validate an extension of a standard small open economy New Keynesian model in which both exporting and importing firms are subject to price rigidities.
-The "import buyer rigidity" causes the importing firm to adjust import demand more for more persistent pass-through.
-Increasing the exporter's trade price rigidity lowers exchange rate pass-through but also increases pass-through persistence; as a result, low pass-through is associated with a higher import demand elasticity as estimated.
+Expenditure-switching is the main channel through which exchange rates transmit to the real economy.
+Conventional wisdom holds that this channel's strength is increasing in exchange rate pass-through into prices: assuming the import demand elasticity is independent of pass-through, larger effects of exchange rates on prices yield larger substitution of spending between domestic and foreign goods.
+In this paper, I show that this conventional wisdom does not hold.
+Using confidential US micro-data and a panel-data local projection technique, I show that quantity-exchange rate elasticities are similar across high and low pass-through environments.
+In essence, low pass-through is subject to a larger import demand elasticity than is high pass-through.
+I then propose an extension of a standard small open economy New Keynesian model by adding a layer of import buying (retail) firms, in which both exporting and importing firms are subject to price rigidities.
+I show empirically and theoretically that the ``import buyer rigidity" dampens overall adjustment, but less so under low pass-through because in this case the pass-through is more persistent.
+The model thus accounts for why the quantity-exchange rate elasticities are similar across pricing regimes.
 I conclude by exploring the implications of this framework for monetary and exchange rate policy, actually finding a stronger expenditure-switching channel under low pass-through.

 Media: Marginal Revolution